 Category: ISO-25010/Compatibility/Co-Existence

-Statement: Data specific to organisations MUST be logically separated from other organisations on the same system.
+Statement: Data specific to organisations must be logically separated from other organisations on the same system.

 Rationale: Physical separation of data per org is a security control.

 Details: Physical and/or Logical Separation of Data per org is a legacy security control.
 It interferes with sharing (hence SharePoint, etc. don’t)Persons are at the same level of Organisations.
 But they can have Identities per Org.